the-architech-xyz/types/DEVELOPMENT_PLAN.md

 ## Current State Analysis

-The Architech is an AI-powered application generator CLI with a modular architecture using agents and plugins.
+The Architech is an AI-powered application generator CLI with a modern, modular architecture using agents and plugins.
 The system has:

 ### ✅ Completed Foundation
 - **Base Agents**: Handle plugin selection and orchestration